 The issue of whether or not you get to redeem your home after a tax sale in Pennsylvania is complex.
 In general, Pennsylvania's Real Estate Tax Sale Law says that you can't redeem your home after a sale.
 (72 P.S. § 5860.501).
 But you might be able to redeem in some circumstances.

-If you're having trouble paying your property taxes, you might be able to reduce your tax bill or get extra time to pay.
-If you're already facing a property tax sale in Pennsylvania and have questions or need help redeeming your property, consider talking to a foreclosure lawyer, tax lawyer, or real estate lawyer.
+If you're already facing a property tax sale in Pennsylvania and have questions (or need help redeeming your property), consider talking to a foreclosure, tax, or real estate lawyer.